Join the next generation of civil rights lawyers

 This moment in our nation calls for a full complement of highly-trained and dedicated civil rights lawyers prepared to meet the challenges we confront and serve our communities with excellence.
 Established by the NAACP Legal Defense Fund (LDF), the MMSP is committed to identifying and investing in the next generation of aspiring lawyers dedicated to pursuing racial justice in the South, and for whom this work is a personal and professional calling.

-The MMSP will support and develop the next wave of civil rights lawyers in the South, where the majority of Black Americans live.
-Over the next five years, we will invest in the establishment of a corps of 50 civil rights attorneys equipped and prepared to advocate on behalf of Black communities in the South seeking racial justice and equity.
+Since its inception, the MMSP has pledged its support in developing the next wave of civil rights lawyers in the South, where the majority of Black Americans live.
+Over five years, we will invest in the establishment of a corps of 50 civil rights attorneys equipped and prepared to advocate on behalf of and alongside Black communities in the South seeking racial justice and equity.

 Scholars who demonstrate a commitment to this mission will be afforded:

-• A full law school scholarship for tuition, room and board, and incidentals to alleviate the debt burden that can prevent future lawyers from pursuing a career as a civil rights lawyer;
+• A full scholarship for law school tuition, and a reasonable cost of living for room, board and incidentals to alleviate the debt burden that can prevent future lawyers from pursuing a career in racial justice;

 • Summer internships with national and regional civil rights organizations with offices in the South focused on racial justice to jumpstart training in civil rights law;

-• Access to special trainings sponsored by LDF and the National Academy of Sciences.
+• Access to special trainings sponsored by the LDF.

 OUR HISTORY